ntx007/ntx-linux-utility-menu/README.md

 - `DRY_RUN=true ./ntx-utility-menu.sh`: print commands instead of executing them.
 - `SAFE_MODE=true ./ntx-utility-menu.sh`: skip destructive actions (cleanup, reboot, powerdown, apt source removal).
-- Shortcuts in the main menu: `h` Help/About, `s` Status dashboard, `l` Tail log, `q` Quit.
+- Shortcuts in the main menu: `h` Help/About, `s` Status dashboard, `l` Tail log, `c` Config/env, `q` Quit.

 Note on service status: the dashboard queries systemd unit names like `ssh`, `docker`, etc. If a service uses a non-standard unit name, it may show as “not installed.”
 Adjust the unit names in `show_service_status` if your distro uses different service names.

+Search tip: in the main menu, type `/keyword` (e.g., `/docker`, `/dns`) to jump directly to a matching section.

 ## Quick start (best practice)

 - Run as root on Debian/Ubuntu (or derivatives).
 If testing, start with `DRY_RUN=true` or `SAFE_MODE=true`.
+- Before first use, skim the config section in the script for paths (log/backup), DNS presets, and service unit names.
 - Open `Help/About` (`h`) to see paths, modes, and shortcuts; tail the log (`l`) if something looks off.
-- Use the status dashboard (`s`) to check key services (SSH, UFW, Fail2ban, Tailscale, Netmaker, CrowdSec, Docker) plus public/private IPs and CPU/mem snapshot.
+- Use the status dashboard (`s`) to check key services (SSH, UFW, Fail2ban, Tailscale, Netmaker, CrowdSec, Docker), pending upgrades, kernel vs. running versions, public/private IPs, and CPU/mem/disk/inode snapshot.
 - Before adding repos, review custom sources in **System update → list/remove apt sources**.
 - For VPN/remote, use the Security menu: Tailscale, Netmaker netclient, CrowdSec + bouncer, and WireGuard (client/server installs).